For PDF version of manual see on-c-e.us

 on-c-e runs on workstations, web and mobile platforms on top of Python.
 The interface is an Interactive Development Environment on workstations (Section 4), a browser on web platforms, and Apps on mobile platforms (Appendix D).

 Figure 1.
-Program and interface structure
+Program and interface structure - Add a simple template to once-db

 This page describes the simplest approach to adding a template to the once-db database.
 The purpose of the exercise is to gain an initial familiarity with the process.